 High-Octane Conversion Tips For Product Images

-Images have a powerful psychological impact on customers' decision making process.
+Images are a great secret weapon for conversion optimization.
+They have a powerful psychological impact on customers' decision making process.
 Columnist Jeremy Smith explains how to create the best high-converting images for your products.

 I love images.